tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 - Class WebAuthorizationHandler implements AuthorizationHandler
 - Responsibilities:
   - This class is responsible for handling the redirect to web interaction type.
-  - It takes care of invoking wallet's openWebPage callback to open the authorizeUrl in web browser for user authorization and returning the AuthorizationResponse to caller.
+  - It takes care of invoking wallet's openWebPage callback to open the authorizeUrl in web browser for user authorization and returns the response received from the authorization server.
 - methods
   - authorizeUser(requestData: AuthorizationRequestData) : AuthorizationResponse
     - This method is responsible for handling the redirect to web interaction flow.